 What is Bookshare?

 Bookshare is an accessible digital library for people with print disabilities.
 There are over half a million titles available, from New York Times bestsellers to cookbooks and even textbooks, though there may be issues with displaying images.
 Materials are downloaded from their website instantly in the DAISY file format, which can be converted to audio, Braille, or large print.
+Users can also download books in the .ePub format for direct download to eReaders.
+Read more about eReaders here.

 How do I qualify for Bookshare?